MishaConway/ecto_shortcuts/README.md

 ## Configuration

-Use it in your Ecto Models
+Use it in your Ecto Models.

 ```elixir
 defmodule MyApp.User do